 After a launch for family and friends in Melbourne, Jenny Ackland’s debut novel The Secret Son had a second launch at the Ubud Writers Festival.
 Jenny paid for the venue, food, drinks, staff to assist and sell books, and AV equipment.
 In return she received a four-day festival pass and the exposure of being part of an international program.

 Thanks for reading.
 We would LOVE IT if you shared your strange, wonderful or catastrophic launch experiences with us in the comments.
-In the meantime, just in case you missed our first post:

 About Jane Rawson & Annabel Smith